patooz/alx-higher_level_programming/0x03-python-data_structures/README.md

 0-print_list_integer.py - a function that prints all integers of a list.
 1-element_at.py - a function that retrieves an element from a list like in C.
+3-print_reversed_list_integer.py - a function that prints all integers of a list, in reverse order.